leehack/jinja.dart/README.md

 _work in progress_.

 ## Differences with Python version
+- Auto-escaping and related statements, filters and tests have been removed due to the impossibility of extending `String`.
+  Use the `escape` filter manually or escape values before passing them to the template.
+- `*args` and `**kwargs` arguments are not supported
 - The `default` filter compares values with `null`.
 - The `defined` and `undefined` tests compare values with `null`.
 - The `map` filter also compares values with `null`.